microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaGroupLifecyclePolicy.md

 aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb example@contoso.com                     99                  Selected
 ```

-This example creates a new groupLifecyclePolicy setting the group lifetime to 99 days for a selected set of Office 365 groups and sends renewal notification emails to groups that have no owners to '<example@contoso.com>'.
+This example creates a new groupLifecyclePolicy with a group lifetime of 99 days for a selected set of Office 365 groups.
+Renewal notification emails are sent to <example@contoso.com> for groups without owners.

 - `-GroupLifetimeInDays` parameter specifies the number of days a group can exist before it needs to be renewed.
 - `-ManagedGroupTypes` parameter allows the admin to select which office 365 groups the policy applies to.